-The First Amendment eliminated the financial covenants that required us to generate certain minimum amounts of revenue from the sale of our Maestro Rechargeable System and to implant certain minimum numbers of Maestro Rechargeable Systems during cumulative quarterly measurement periods beginning with the period ended March 31, 2013 and ending with the period ending June 30, 2015.
+The First Amendment eliminated the financial covenants that required us to generate certain minimum amounts of revenue from the sale of our Maestro Rechargeable System and to implant certain minimum numbers of Maestro Rechargeable Systems during cumulative quarterly measurement periods beginning with the period ended March 31, 2013 and ending with the period ended June 30, 2015.
 It also removed SVB's ability to require us to maintain a restricted cash balance of \$7.5 million in an SVB account as a result of not meeting the predefined primary efficacy measures of the ReCharge trial.

-The First Amendment added two new financial covenants, one of which required us to receive cumulative aggregate proceeds of at least \$5.0 million by November 15, 2013 and \$10.0 million by April 15, 2014 from new capital transactions both of which have been fulfilled through the use of the equity distribution agreement with Canaccord Genuity Inc. (see discussion below).
+The First Amendment added two new financial covenants, one of which required us to receive cumulative aggregate proceeds of at least \$5.0 million by November 15, 2013 and \$10.0 million by April 15, 2014 from new capital transactions, both of which were fulfilled.
 The second financial covenant required us to maintain a liquidity ratio (unrestricted cash divided by outstanding debt) of at least 1.25:1.00 until we received FDA approval for the Maestro Rechargeable System on January 14, 2015, at which point it was reduced to 0.75:1.00.
 The First Amendment did not change the interest rate or the amortization structure.
-We are required to pay SVB a \$187,000 success fee as a result of receiving FDA approval for the Maestro Rechargeable System on January 14, 2015.
+A 5.0% final payment fee of \$500,000 was due and paid on September 1, 2015.
+We also paid SVB a \$187,000 success fee as a result of receiving FDA approval for the Maestro Rechargeable System.
+The final payment related to the Loan Agreement, as amended, was paid on September 1, 2015.